 Being a member of the US Army is one of the most valiant careers a person can choose.
 However, the job hasn’t always paid as such.
-For over a century, the majority of soldiers were paid less than the average civilian, and even today, their salaries in no way match the job they’re doing and the sacrifice they’re making.
+For over a century, the majority of soldiers earned far less than the average civilian.
+Even today, troops’ salaries in no way match the job they’re doing and the sacrifice they’re making.

 The Revolutionary War saw the US fighting for independence from the British.
 Over the course of the conflict, the Continental Army consisted of around 150,000 men, with 17,000 serving at any one time.

 Soldiers’ pay varied depending on their rank.
 Upon enlisting, each was promised a one-time bounty of either land or money, along with their monthly salary.
-Privates received $6.00, while generals earned $8.00, captains received $20.00 and colonels, $50.00.
+Privates received $6.00, while generals earned $8.00.
+Captains received $20.00 and colonels were paid $50.00 each month.
 These salaries struggled to keep up with inflation, and the Continental Congress was slow to revisit the Army’s pay structure.

 Discussions led to a pay increase for some, with colonels being bumped to $75.00 a month and captains, $40.00.
 Privates didn’t receive a raise, which hurt their pocketbooks, as they had to pay for their own uniforms, weapons and gear.